 Use these techniques to enhance the flavor, texture and consistency of your favorite comfort food.

 Nothing captures the absolute ‘comfort’ of home quite like mashed potatoes.
-This smooth, rich, creamy side dish is a gift from the gourmet gods.
+This smooth, rich, creamy side dish is a gift from the gourmet gods and feels like a gigantic step up from the simple baked potatoes we see in Irish and English cuisines.
 So ditch the funky box flakes and graduate to a recipe from scratch.

 Tip #1: Secure a stockpot